 What Causes Occasional Sleeplessness?

 Sometimes, occasional sleeplessness can be the main issue.
-Other times, it’s caused by an underlying problem.
-Here are some potential causes for sleepless nights:
+Other times, it’s caused by an underlying problem that requires talking with your doctor.
+Here are some potential causes for occasional sleepless nights:

-Stress (e.g. work, school, health, finances, family, or trauma)
+- Stress (e.g. triggered by life changes or temporary situations related to work, school, health, finances, family, or trauma)<

-Avoid nicotine, caffeine, alcohol, heavy meals, and exercise before bed
+- Avoid nicotine, caffeine, alcohol, heavyz meals, and exercise before bed

-Here are a few things to think about as you determine whether an OTC sleep-aid is right for you, and when it may be best to consult a doctor:
+Here are a few things to think about as you determine whether an Over-the-counter (OTC) sleep-aid is right for you, and when it may be best to consult a doctor: